mumucodes/lab-11-poke-catcher/README.md

     - user selects a pokemon and on clicking the Pokeball button it will send the selected Pokemon to the "Pokedex" ?How to figure out which Pokemon was selected ?How to "capture" the selected Pokemon

+        *   this will take place on the app.js page as it will use the functions to manipulate the objects

 2. OnLoad
     -   will need to populate the home.index with three Pokemon